sgm1018/online-file-service/README.md

 The project relies on the following external libraries:

 - Flask: A micro web framework for Python.

-- Pillow: A Python Imaging Library (PIL) that is used for image processing, used to resize the img types of the files.

 ## Contributing
 If you would like to contribute to the File Service Project, you can fork this repository and submit pull requests with your proposed changes.
 All contributions are welcome!